geoffreynguyen011/eseaplayoffsinfoprovider/README.md

 This is the repository with the most updated changes to the ESEA Playoffs Information Provider.
 The website used is hosted by heroku, found at https://eseaplayoffsinfoprovider.herokuapp.com/.

+***UPDATE***
+The project is currently on hold as of 10/25/2021 since ESEA has anti-scraping methods.
+I cannot automatically gather data from league divisions.

 ## Available Scripts

 In the project directory, you can run: